bitwarden/help/_articles/plans-and-pricing/enterprise-free-trial.md

 order: 05
 ---

 Paid Organizations, including Enterprise, have a 7 Day Free Trial built in.
-To learn what is included in Bitwarden Enterprise, see [Bitwarden Plans and Pricing](https://bitwarden.com/pricing/business).
+To learn what is included in Bitwarden Enterprise, see [Bitwarden Plans and Pricing](https://bitwarden.com/pricing/business) or [About Bitwarden Plans](https://bitwarden.com/help/article/about-bitwarden-plans/#enterprise-organizations).

 Complete the following steps to start your 7 Day Free Trial of Bitwarden Enterprise: